 A person with ADHD may be an introvert or an extrovert, an overachiever or an underachiever.
 They may be a capable employee or ill-tempered and oppositional, generous to a fault or consistently late and a poor team player.
 One’s job performance can be top-notch or a source of shame and embarrassment.

-Once You Recognize ADHD, You Can Create Strategies for Success at Work
+Next Step – Create Strategies for Success at Work

-Regardless of where a person with ADHD falls on the spectrum, recognizing how ADHD shows up will provide much needed insight to help develop strategies to achieve success at work.
-Eventually if you persist you will see signposts that reflect your progress.
+Regardless of where a person with ADHD falls on the continuum of symptoms and presentation, recognizing how ADHD shows up will provide much needed insight to help develop strategies to achieve success at work.
+As strategies are increasingly implemented and practiced, performance and consistency improve.
+Eventually, if you persist you will see signposts that reflect your progress.